 The facility manager, after consulting the non- slip coating manufacturer, would be wise to request test areas be installed prior to the commencement of any epoxy non slip floor coating installation.

 Specify a few or more test strips of anti-slip concrete coatings material be applied so that they can be evaluated for cleaning ease.
 Put each area to the test and make sure the test is placed adjacent to the area in question so that the exact cleaning process can be duplicated.

 The owner will have several choices.
 In some cases it is not possible to achieve a completely satisfactory solution and a trade-off will have to be made.

 Trouble begins when this step is skipped in haste in an effort to begin and finish a flooring installation.
 Remember, it is the responsibility of the property manager or owner to specify the degree of slip resistance required; not the contractor’s.

 Pay attention to handicap ramp coatings and a slip protection coating over tile in public areas such as restrooms.

 Non-skid tile coating is often an integral part of tile designed for slip resistance but, like anything else, can become worn and in need of regular maintenance.

 The pennies that an application of slip protection surfacing costs is well worth the expense to save someone from injuring themselves and the avoidance of slip and fall injury lawsuits.

-Related videos on non-slip floor coating – you might be interested in:
+Related videos – you might be interested in: